--- Fernando Morena is the youngest member of the club.
+-- Fernando Morena is only member of my all-time team from the 1982 Copa Libertadores winning team.
 He is the hero of the 1982 Copa Libertadores.
-He is the all-time leading scorer at the club.
-However, I was unable to select José Oscar Herrera.
+He is also the all-time leading scorer at the club.
+I was unable to select José Oscar Herrera.
 He can play multi-position, but most of the positions are well-covered.

 -- Pablo Bengoechea is the youngest member of my all-time team.

 -- Diego Forlan left the youth team of Peñarol and joined the youth team of Independiente.
 He only played briefly here at the end of his career.
 His father Pablo Forlan is chosen to be on this team.